-The recent death of cosmologist Stephen Hawking made me sad on so many levels.
+The death of cosmologist Stephen Hawking earlier this year made me sad on so many levels.
 A proponent of technological advancement without losing sight of our common humanity, Hawking was the most critical of critical thinkers, constantly questioning our perceptions of the universe and humanity’s place within it.

 Previously, Hawking had said that humanity had approximately 1000 years left on Earth.
-In addition, the influential scientist had also warned on several occasions that the rise of AI was a potential threat to the survival of humankind.
+The influential scientist had also warned on several occasions that the rise of AI was a potential threat to the survival of humankind.

 Peter Holley presented Hawking’s predictions with a much-needed sense of humor in a Washington Post article lamenting the loss of 900 years in which to prepare for planetary evacuation.

 Archaeological evidence tells us that advances in agricultural output allowed modern humans to begin organizing themselves into settlements approximately 10,000 years ago.
 It took thousands of years–until around 1800–for the world’s total population to reach 1 billion.
 In a scant 200 years, that population has grown exponentially to reach around 7.5 billion today and growing.

 That’s almost 8 billion souls, many of whom aspire to live the stereotypical life of a middle class American family with a spacious house, multiple cars and far too many material possessions.